Hilyas68/cinema-tickets-java-TDD/README.md

 - Calculates the correct no of seats to reserve and makes a seat reservation request to the `SeatReservationService`.

 - Rejects any invalid ticket purchase requests.
 It is up to you to identify what should be deemed as an invalid purchase request.”

+## My Assumptions

+- the ticket request will always have positive values for noOfTickets (ticket counts)
+- the adult ticket counts should be more than infant, since infant sits on an Adult's lap